hellorahat/CrossComputeTools/PDFExtract/input.md

     - This option will merge all pages where the words/phrases were found.
 - Split
     - This option will output a zip containing individual pdfs that contain the pages where the words/phrases were found.
+- Text
+    - This option will output a txt containing sentences where the word was found.
 { options }

 ## Step 3: Pages or sentences before and after target text